Looking lost, the new-look Seahawks fall to Broncos 27-24 in season opener

 Actually, the game started well enough with an Earl Thomas interception on Denver’s second possession that led to a Seattle touchdown and a quick 7-0 lead off Russell Wilson’s 15-yard pass to Will Dissly.

-But after the Thomas pick, the Seahawks were mostly just picked apart in the first half, with Keenum completing 15-of-24 passes for 234 yards, and four different Denver receivers getting at least one catch of 20 yards or more.
+But after the Thomas pick, the Seahawks were mostly just picked apart in the first half, with Keenum completing 15 of 24 passes for 234 yards, and four different Denver receivers getting at least one catch of 20 yards or more.

 Doing the most damage was Emmanuel Sanders, with seven receptions on seven targets for 115 yards.